terezka/elm-charts/README.md

 # elm-plot

+Plot series in Svgs!
+Right now it can draw lines and areas. _in active development!_

 ![alt tag](https://raw.githubusercontent.com/terezka/elm-plot/master/plot-example1.png)

-Plot series in Svgs!
-Right now it can draw lines and areas.

 ## What does the api look like?